-Fire authorities are required to comply with IAS 24 and disclose transactions with entities/individuals that would be classed as related parties.
+Local Authorities are required to comply with International Accounting Standard 24 and disclose transactions with entities/individuals that would be classed as related parties.
 These may include:

-- entities that directly, or indirectly through one or more intermediaries, control, or are controlled by the authority (i.e. subsidiaries); - associates and/or joint ventures; - an entity that has an interest in the authority that gives it significant influence over the authority; - key management personnel, and close members of the family of key management personnel, and - post-employment benefit plans (pension fund) for the benefit of employees of the authority, or of any entity that is a related party of the authority.
+- entities that directly, or indirectly through one or more intermediaries, control, or are controlled by the Authority (i.e. subsidiaries); - associates and/or joint ventures; - an entity that has an interest in the Authority that gives it significant influence over the Authority; - key management personnel, and close members of the family of key management personnel, and - post-employment benefit plans (pension fund) for the benefit of employees of the Authority, or of any entity that is a related party of the Authority.